Pranav-Talwar/NewsJam/README.md

 NewsMonkey - React News App

-NewsMonkey is a simple, yet powerful news application built with React.
+NewsMonkey is a simple news application built with React.
 It pulls the latest articles from the NewsAPI, categorizing them into sections like Business, Entertainment, Health, Science, Sports, and Technology.
 The app features a clean and responsive design, making it easy to navigate on any device, from mobile to desktop.

 Key Features: